-The existence of advertising in general has one main goal – increased sales and respectively increased revenues for the company.
+The existence of the advertising, in general, has one main goal – increased sales and respectively increased revenues for the company.
 Even if you attract a lot of traffic to your site/online store, this should not make you happy, if you don’t make sales as a result of this sizable traffic.
-In this case it turns out that a company with many visitors, but no customers, is (pretty much) wasting its advertising money.
+In this case, it turns out that a company with many visitors, but no customers, is (pretty much) wasting its advertising money.

 How then to turn these visitors, who are already on your site, into buyers?
 How to make them buy from you?
 How do you attract their attention and earn their trust?

 The most logical thing which you can do, in case your products or the services you offer are perfect, is to optimize and improve your site.
 This is a long and almost constant process, which requires plenty of ideas, inspiration, research, and tests.

 We will give you hints about some of them in the first part of this article.

 Let’s start with the design.
 The design is the first thing that the visitors see on your site.
 Thus, it is recommended for it to be nice looking, even though this is subjective.
 To make sure you won’t get it (totally) wrong, stick to a simplified, clear design with fewer colors, blinking elements, and different fonts.
 Make it stylish, not overly elaborate.
 Giving a lot of choices to the visitors is a double-edged sword – while they are enjoying the variety and wondering what to choose, they may give up on their intention to buy.
 Seek information about the symbolism in the use of colors and their meaning – what they mean, how they influence people, etc. Spend time on the visual part of the site and develop it properly – the investment will pay off!

 The structuring of the site’s content is also very important.
 The visitors should be able to easily find what they are looking for.
 It’s recommended to show them information which will make them trust you – a portfolio, a list of partners, a list of customers, comments (references) from satisfied customers, useful advice, with which to demonstrate your professionalism.